andrejpk/arduino-learning/Arduino code samples.md

 ### Code Sample 0 - Blank Program ###
+This is the simplest Arduino program.
+It does nothing but lets us test the process of uploading a program and learning where to plug our code in.
     void setup() {
       // put your setup code here, to run once: